 Rang a peal for the Guild within my second full calendar-year as a ringer: first peal as conductor for the conductor, and first peal for the rest of the band.
 Most Methods.
 As in "most-methods-ever-rung by anybody in a standard-length peal".
 Pretty-cool-performance we all thought: the Central Council disliked some of the methods and didn't include the peal in its annual analysis.

 ...
 During which I have watched the deliberations of said Council from afar, sometimes with amusement, as it stuggled to define what was a method within a peal.
 Non-Method-Blocks were a particular daftness-highlight.
-With CRAG-reforms, I was part of the group defining the new Method Framework, which allows those disputed methods to be added to the Method library.
+With CRAG-reforms, I was part of the group defining the new Method Framework, which allows those previously-disputed Doubles methods to be added to the Method library.
 My RW articles here.

 My Bellboard performances are here, and have rung for the last forty years at Ranmoor